-For 5G-related projects, cybersecurity risks arising from the involvement of suppliers are more likely in case suppliers are established in or controlled from third countries74.
+For 5G-related projects, cybersecurity risks arising from the involvement of suppliers are more likely in case suppliers are established in or controlled from third countries.
 Given their degree of sensitivity and role as backbone of the Union connectivity infrastructure, this is also relevant for the backbone infrastructures funded under this programme.

 Therefore, to be eligible, all proposals for works shall include security declarations by the participating entities.
-The declarations should demonstrate that the network technologies and equipment (including software and services) funded by the project will comply with the call's security requirements, in accordance with the applicable EU law, national law, and EU guidance in place on cybersecurity reactive measures are in place to address underlying security issues, including, wherever relevant, measures to avoid falling under foreign jurisdiction obligations, or third country influence.
+The declarations should demonstrate that the network technologies and equipment (including software and services) funded by the project will comply with the call's security requirements, in accordance with the applicable EU law, national law, and EU guidance in place on cybersecurity and that effective measures are in place to address underlying security issues, including, wherever relevant, measures to avoid falling under non-eligible third country jurisdiction obligations, or influence.